 Afterward, rooms are matched with the hotel portfolio.
 DataBindR claims to correct syntactic errors via specific algorithms designed for hospitality businesses.
 The vendor doesn’t use manual labor.

 The clients can reuse all codes later, even when they stop using the solution.
 The system checks and cleans the data on its own.

-UNICA can process not only general hotel details, but also images, amenities and other information.
-Besides, it analyzes content quality and makes notes whenever some data is missing or invalid.
+UNICA can process not only general hotel details but also images, amenities, and other information.
+Besides, it analyzes the content quality and makes notes whenever some data is missing or invalid.

 UNICA updates the content many times a day which allows it to supply real-time content.
 Its ‘Room Mapping’ module is delivered as part of ‘Hotel Mapping’ software or as a standalone solution.

 Room-matching is a specialized mapping service supplier headquartered in Paris, France.
 It provides hotel ID mapping and room type matching services with extensive use of A.I. technology that ensures high productivity.
 In addition, room-matching uses NLP (Natural Language Processing) technology allowing to autocorrect descriptions, removing lingo, typos, etc. Currently, it can process content in 3 languages: English, Spanish and Portuguese.

 Hotel mapping solution is delivered as a SaaS service.
 It is supplier agnostic, with no installations or supplier credentials required.
 It works with a wide scope of data, including accommodations, attractions, businesses, etc. It is possible to receive the processed results on the fly in CSV or JSON, with email notifications when mapping is successfully made.

 This service uses NLP and AI technologies.
 It is also supplier agnostic and works as 100% anonymous SaaS (the vendor doesn’t store any data provided by system users).
 Room type matching can work with the following room data: